Skip to main content

 • Holokai Requirements for students transferring with an associate’s degree:

-Students who transfer with an Associate degree from an accredited college or university, excluding some Associate of Applied Science, will be not be required to complete two minors for the Holokai.
-Instead they will need to complete a major, the four core Religion courses and residency Religion requirements, Holokai Foundations- STDEV 100R, and Advanced Writing - English 315.
+Students who transfer with an Associate degree from an accredited college or university, excluding some Associate of Applied Science Degrees, will be not be required to complete two minors for the Holokai.
+Instead they will need to complete a major, Religion courses, Holokai Foundations- STDEV 100R, and Advanced Writing - English 315.

 All other transfer students must complete the full Holokai program unless otherwise specified from their transfer evaluation.

-• The time to graduation for transfer students will be prorated based on the amount of usable credits that will be determined through a transfer evaluation.
+• As outlined in the Time to Graduation policy page, the time to graduation for students with prior college credits will be prorated based on usable credits.
+Usable credits and according time will be determined by a transfer evaluation for all credits as outlined below:

 • All transfer courses with a C- grade or higher will be accepted by BYU–Hawaii.
 Credit for courses of a remedial nature (usually numbered 99 and below) will not be transferable.
 BYU–Hawaii does not transfer grade point averages (GPA) when transferring credits from other institutions.